mickfuzz/makecode-platformer-101/methods.md

 Keep a record of the link to your game.
 We'll come back to it next week.

-## Circle / Physical / Drama Games
+## Circle / Physical / Drama / Reflection Games

 From stables of drama and community process.
 They are to introduce concepts in a playful way, and to help reflection - often this works just to draw participants away from their screens to interactive in a different way.